 Information security governance is similar in nature to corporate and IT governance because there is overlapping functionality and goals between the three.
 All three work within an organizational structure of a company and have the same goals of helping to ensure that the company will survive and thrive – they just each have different focuses.

 Corporate governance has to do with how the board of directors and executive management run and control a company.
 IT governance is how technology is used and managed so that it supports business needs.
-There are many professional and official sounding definitions of information security governance such as the following by the IT Governance Institute in
+There are many professional and official sounding definitions of information security governance such as the following by the IT Governance Institute in its Board Briefing on IT Governance, 2nd Edition:

 "Security governance is the set of responsibilities and practices exercised by the board and executive management with the goal of providing strategic direction, ensuring that objectives are achieved, ascertaining that risks are managed appropriately and verifying that the enterprise's resources are used responsibly."